Tensions rise over bid to rename Italy park for a Mussolini - NewsBreak

 Tensions rise over bid to rename Italy park for a Mussolini

-ROME (AP) — A campaign by a right-wing member of the Italian government to rename a park after Benito Mussolini's younger brother is heating political tensions.
-Economy Ministry Undersecretary Claudio Durigon, who is a lawmaker from the right-wing League party, wants to change the name of the park, whose name now honors two slain Sicilian anti-Mafia investigators.
-Durigon wants the park to go back to carrying the name of Arnaldo Mussolini, brother of the Fascist dictator.
-Leaders of other parties in Premier Mario Draghi's coalition are insisting Durigon resign.
-Some in Parliament's largest party, the populist 5-Star Movement, say they're ready to seek a non-confidence vote against Durigon if he doesn't resign.www.wcn247.com
+ROME — A campaign by a right-wing member of the Italian government to rename a park in honor of Benito Mussolini’s younger brother is heating up political tensions.
+Economy Ministry Undersecretary Claudio Durigon, a lawmaker from the right-wing League party, wants to change the name of the park, which now honors two slain Sicilian anti-Mafia investigators.
+Durigon wants the park in the central city of Latina to go back to carrying the name of Arnaldo Mussolini, the younger brother of the Fascist dictator.www.sandiegouniontribune.com

 Comments / 0